|

 Groups are supported by a County/Regional, Zonal and National structure.

-All registered members of The Radio Amateurs’ Emergency Network whilst
+All registered members of RAYNET-UK whilst on duty are covered

-on duty are covered by "Public Liability" & "Employers
+by "Public Liability" & "Employers

 Liability" insurance, together with Personal Accident Insurance

-under policies held nationally by The Network.
+under policies held nationally.

 How do we train?